mgalbright/online_purchase_optimizer/docs/MATH.md

 $$

 This is the objective function to minimize, but there are constraints that we also must include in the problem.
+Note that the objective is linear in the decision variables ($q_{l,r}$ and $y_r$), which are integers, so this is a Linear Integer Program.

 ### Constraints: